 #2 increase anti-inflammatory foods: turmeric, omega-3 foods (sardines, flaxseeds, salmon, walnuts & chia seeds) and my personal favorite, homemade bone broth from high quality animal protein (100% grass-fed and/or pasture-raised) Not only is bone broth anti-inflammatory, it also contains collagen, a rockstar for maintaining optimum joint health.
 If you don’t have time to make your own, I love the bone broth by Bonafide Provisions ( I buy mine at Sprouts).”

-Tip #3 Apply Support
+Tip #3 Apply Support to Ease Knee Pain

 Your knees are designed to move in one direction – front to back.
 However, riding a horse compresses this straight hinge structure against the round surface of the horse’s barrel.
 Thus, creating a side-to-side stress on the knee joint.
 The knees are not designed to endure this.